opendocsg/slw-judgments-backfill/2008_SGCA_7/report.md

  (iii) the Supplemental Agreement was null and void.

- The application was dismissed by the High Court on 6 November 2007 (see Tan Joy Hon v Sassoon Samuel Bernard [2007] SGHC 191).
+ The application was dismissed by the High Court on 6 November 2007 (see Tan Joy Hon v Sassoon Samuel Bernard <span class="citation">[2007] SGHC 191</span>).
 The appellants were not parties to OS 829/07.

  (h) Pending the outcome of OS 829/07, on 13 June 2007, the appellants applied to the